boivie/lovebeat/README.md

   * *alarms*
     If it possible (and recommended) to have an external monitoring system check the status of lovebeat.
-There is an API endpoint, /api/status, that you can let e.g. nagios monitor.
+There is an API endpoint, /status?view=name, that you can let e.g. nagios monitor. (check the 'contrib' directory for a provided nagios plugin)

     Another option is to let lovebeat send mails or do a HTTP POST to your web service whenever a view changes state.
 Every view allows you to set these